How Do Solar Panels Work?

 Monocrystalline vs. Polycrystalline Solar Panels for Homes

-Polycrystalline solar panels are less efficient (13% to 16% on average) will typically range between 200 and 300 watts, costing between $150 and $300 per panel, depending on the specific model of the panel and its manufacturer.
+Polycrystalline solar panels are less efficient (13% to 17% on average), typically range between 200 and 300 watts, costing between $150 and $200 per panel, depending on the specific model of the panel and its manufacturer.

 PV Solar Panels System Components, Costs, and Tax Credits: